-Serotonin syndrome is a condition that occurs when there’s too much of the neurotransmitter serotonin in the body.
-Taking medications that affect serotonin levels—such as some migraine medications or antidepressants called selective serotonin reuptake inhibitors (SSRIs)—is usually the trigger, especially if those medications are mixed with illicit drugs, supplements such as St. John’s Wort, cold medicine containing dextromethorphan, and some anti-nausea medication.
-Pay special attention if you’re taking migraine medications known as triptans (such as Imitrex or Zomig) together with SSRIs (such as Celexa, Zoloft, or Prozac) or serotonin/norepinephrine reuptake inhibitors, SNRIs (such as Cymbalta or Effexor).
+Serotonin levels can build when you’re taking medications that support the neurochemical.
+These include some migraine medications amd antidepressants (the ones known as selective serotonin reuptake inhibitors—SSRIs).
+The risk magnifies when people mix prescription meds with illicit drugs such as ecstasy, supplements such as St. John’s Wort, cold medicine containing dextromethorphan, and some anti-nausea medication.
+Take special care if you’re taking migraine medications known as triptans (such as Imitrex or Zomig) together with SSRIs (such as Celexa, Zoloft, or Prozac) or serotonin/norepinephrine reuptake inhibitors, SNRIs (such as Cymbalta or Effexor).
 Serotonin syndrome symptoms tend to present within 24 hours of a change in dosage or medication regimen.
-(Pay attention to these sneaky migraine triggers.)
+(Related: Watch for these sneaky migraine triggers.)

-With treatment, serotonin syndrome symptoms typically disappear quickly, but left untreated it can be deadly.
+With treatment, serotonin syndrome symptoms typically disappear quickly—but left untreated the condition can be deadly.
 “Serotonin is responsible for regulating the nervous system, including body temperature, muscle tone, and behavior, gut motility, and constriction of the blood vessels in the body.
 When levels are high, the different body systems regulated by serotonin get over-stimulated,” says Jeahan Colletti, MD, an emergency medicine physician at Mayo Clinic in Rochester, Minnesota.

 It’s possible to prevent serotonin syndrome, mainly by managing your prescriptions.
-First, it’s important for you to be educated about the medications being prescribed—that way you’re aware of any side effects or potential drug interactions you may experience.
+First, it’s important to discuss with your doctor and your pharmacist all the medications you’re being prescribed.
+You need to understand any potential side effects and drug interactions you may experience.
 Your doctor should also practice caution, especially if the medications are new to you.
 “It is extremely important that providers are familiar with medications that increase serotonin neurotransmission, and are cautious when prescribing these medications.
 They should be introduced very slowly and discontinued if the patient experiences any serotonin syndrome symptoms,” says Dr. Colletti.
 These are the questions you should ask your doctor before taking any prescription medication.

 Changes to mental state

-Anxiety, confusion, irritability, and delirium are telltale symptoms of serotonin syndrome, since the chemical plays a role in mood regulation.
+One of the telltale symptoms is changes to your mental state including anxiety, confusion, irritability, and delirium, since the chemical plays a role in mood regulation.

 Diarrhea or nausea